Skip to main content

 1. The next step is to find the value for the CNAME record to be added to your DNS.

-• a) Navigate to the AWS EC2 console
+• a) Navigate to AWS Cloudformation console

-3. Once all the pipelines have finished successfully you should be able to launch Composer using the new URL.
+4. Once all the pipelines have finished successfully you should be able to launch Composer using the new URL.

 Note: If you or your users have created content inside Qrvey Composer (Pages, Workflows or Webforms) using the old URL then those may not work properly.
 Any new content will use the new URL but any old content may still have the URL saved somewhere.
 Please contact Qrvey support for guidance on how to update the URL in content.